 First, decide which version to make, tofu or beefy.
 Next, decide on a cheesy element, whole-food cheesy sauce or store-bought vegan cheese.

 Gather up your ingredients and equipment.
 If you own an Instant Pot I recommend using it for this chili mac because it's soooo easy!
 Otherwise, locate a heavy-bottomed stock pot.

 If making the cheesy sauce you'll also need a blender.

 Instant Pot Instructions

-Even though this meaty chili mac is a full meal in a bowl, that never stopped me from wanting cornbread!
+Even though this vegan chili mac is basically a full meal on its own, that never stopped me from wanting cornbread!
 Here are a few delicious options:

-Chili mac also tastes fantastic topped with diced avocado or vegan yogurt or sour cream.
+Chili mac also tastes great topped with diced avocado, sliced black olives, or vegan yogurt or sour cream.

 For the chili: